 Westport is located on a peninsula on the south side of the entrance to Grays Harbor from the Pacific Ocean.
 At last census, its population was just over 2000 residents.

-The two pictures on the right and the remainder of the ones on this page are of Westport.
+The two pictures on the right and the next several were taken on Westport.

 To see more pictures of Washington state, please return to the Washington home page.